siddharthkale97/Basic_Streaming_Server_Go/README.md

 Please be patient, as this project is hosted on Heroku, the server gets idle after few minutes of inactivity.
 Please give it a little time to be awake again.
 And this service is a little bit slow as I have used free tier of Heroku, please be patient, if some thing is broken you will be presented with an error.

-Goto Use the following links for accessing the demo
+Go to the following links for accessing the demo
 ```sh
 https://sensationnel-fromage-76396.herokuapp.com/media/upload-836471673.m3u8